enniovilla/project-1-ci/README.md

 ### Deployment

-1. Log in to Github.
+1. Log in to GitHub.
 2. Go to the repository for the project.
 3. Click the settings button.
 4. Select **Pages** in the left navigation menu under Code and Automation.